boazbk/tcs/lec_06_loops.md

 If $\Delta$  is the "deltas" of $P$ on input $x \in \{0,1\}^n$, then for every $\ell\in [Ts]$, $\Delta_\ell$  is the same as the value assigned by line $\ell$  of the NAND program $expand_{T',n}(P)$ where $s$ is the number of lines in $P$, and for every $T'$ which is at least the number of loop iterations that $P$ takes on input $x$.

+> # {.remark title="Snapshots and deltas: what you need to remember" #snapshotsremark}
+The details of the definitions of configuration and deltas are not as important as the main points which are:
+* A _configuration_ is the full state of the program at a certain point in the computation.
+Applying the $NEXT_P$ function to the current configuration yields the next configuration. \
+* Each configuration can be thought of as a string which is a  sequence of constant-size _blocks_.
+The $NEXT_P$ function only depends and modifies  a constant number of blocks: the $t$ first ones, the current active block, and its two adjacent neighbors. \
+* The "delta" or "modification log" of computation is a succinct description of how the configuration changed in each step of the computation.
+It is simply the string $\Delta$  of length $T$ such that for every $\ell \in T$, $\Delta_\ell$ is denotes the value assigned in the $\ell$-th step of the computation.
+>
+Both configurations and Deltas are technical ways to capture the fact that computation is a complex process that is obtained as the result of a long sequence of simple steps.

 ## Lecture summary

 * NAND++ programs introduce the notion of _loops_, and allow us to capture a single algorithm that can evaluate functions of any input length.
 * Running a NAND++ program for any finite number of steps corresponds to a NAND program.
 However, the key feature of NAND++ is that the number of iterations can depend on the input, rather than being a fixed upper bound in advance.
+* A _configuration_ of a NAND++ program encodes the state of the program at a given point in the computation.
+The _next step function_ of the program maps the current configuration to the next one.

 ## Exercises